 Kristine Funch Lodge holds a PhD in English from the University of Oregon.
 She specialized in medieval literature and wrote her dissertation on Anglo-Saxon hagiography.
 In her first non-academic position, Kristi spent ten years as a an assistant director for the University of Oregon Career Center, coordinating multiple programs and providing career counseling for undergraduate, graduate students and alumni.
 She currently supports highly-educated and highly-skilled professionals in career direction, transition, and job searches as a career coach and founder of her firm, IncipitCareer.
 She also serves as an HR Assistant for Alvord Taylor, a non-profit which provides support to individuals with disabilities in Eugene OR.
 She also supports the PhD and #altac communities as a co-host of the bi-monthly #withaphd chat on Twitter.

 Jared Wesley, PhD, is a “pracademic” – a practicing political scientist – whose career path has spanned government boardrooms and university classrooms.
 At present, he serves as Director of Learning and Development Policy in the Alberta Public Service Commission (based in Edmonton, Alberta, Canada), having spent five years in senior management roles in several Alberta government central agencies, including Executive Council and Intergovernmental Relations.
-Jared is also Adjunct Professor of Political Science at the University of Alberta, where he researches and teaches Canadian politics.
-He is an active member of the Institute of Public Administration of Canada (IPAC), and his team has launched several pracademic initiatives including the Public Sector Graduate Internship Program (which places graduate students in rotating, paid positions with various orders of government) and the award-winning Café Pracademique initiative (which invites scholars and practitioners to bridge the traditional gap between their communities by ‘hacking’ today’s most pressing public policy challenges in real-time).
+In July 2017, Jared will assume a new role as Associate Professor of Political Science at the University of Alberta, where he will research and teach Canadian politics, and help set up a new graduate program in public policy.
+He is an active member of the Institute of Public Administration of Canada (IPAC), and his team has launched several pracademic initiatives including the Public Sector Graduate Internship Program and the award-winning Café Pracademique initiative.

 Rachel Leventhal-Weiner, PhD, is the Data Engagement Specialist at the Connecticut Data Collaborative, a public-private partnership advancing the use of open data to drive program and policy decisions.
 An educator, advocate and researcher, Rachel runs the CT Data Academy, a public education initiative designed to increase data literacy and expand data capacity in nonprofit organizations, state agencies and community groups.
 Before leaving the academy to work in a think tank, she worked for nearly a decade in higher education as an administrator, professor, and advisor.
 Rachel earned her PhD from the Department of Sociology at the University of Connecticut and her Master’s degree in Higher and Postsecondary Education from Teachers College at Columbia University.
 She writes about faculty and family life for the Chronicle of Higher Education’s Vitae, blogs at www.roguecheerios.com, and co-hosts a weekly podcast on gender and gender stereotypes, Boy vs. Girl.